michael-basil/michael-basil.github.io/health.md

 ### Evolved

 * Energy of the food is what makes it appealing or repulsive
-* Don't eat products from a factory, eat produce from a farm!
+* Eat produce from a farm, don't eat products from a factory!
 * Food is fuel and conversation is the core of social rituals
 * Total energy expenditure is influenced heavily by hormonal balance
 * Eating becomes fun when approached mindfully